Lenses

 Lens Composition

-would be a chain Person -> House -> Address -> City
+So a Lens of Person into City would be a chain Person -> House -> Address -> City:

 Lens<Person, City> personCityLens = PersonLens.House